Luxary-92/Red_Engine/README.md

 ## Install
 Download the most recent release
 Extract the .zip
-Click on the Emmerald Engine folder and Execute Emmerald-Engine.exe
+Click on the Emmerald Engine folder and Execute Red-Engine.exe

 ## Features